 William Francis was known as Will.
 He was the first child of William Peter and Elizabeth Berles Drueke, who were married on November 23, 1882.
 Until Will was 3, they lived over the grocery store owned by his mother's family.

 Will's father, William Peter, was a wholesaler of liquors and bar supplies.
 An advertisement on the front cover of the 1914 Grand Rapids City Directory proclaimed that Drueke-Lynch was "Grand Rapids’ Leading Liquor Store."
 William Peter came to America from Germany in 1871 with his sister Anna Sophia Drueke and her fiancé Frederick William Wurzburg and Frederick's five children.
 They all lived in New York for two years, where Frederick had a dry-goods business, before all moving to Grand Rapids.
 William Peter was 18, his sister was 25.
 They took the steamship Thuringia from Hamburg to Castle Garden, New York.
 They came from Niederhelden, Westphalia, Germany.
 Niederhelden is 58 miles east northeast of Cologne and 16 miles southwest of Dorlar.
-Will's paternal grandfather, Johann Wilhelm Drüeke, had died in Helden in 1854.
-His grandmother, Josephina Bernardina Heller Drüeke, died there in 1887.
+Will's paternal grandfather, Johann Wilhelm Drüke, had died in Helden in 1854.
+His grandmother, Josephina Bernardina Heller Drüke, died there in 1887.

 In 1886, Will's sister Antoinette was born.
 That same year, Will's family moved from the Berles Block a half mile south to 122 Summer Street (116 Summer Avenue NW after 1912).
-On March 17, 1887, Will's grandmother, Bernardina Heller Drüeke, died in Helden, Germany.
+On March 17, 1887, Will's grandmother, Bernardina Heller Drüke, died in Helden, Germany.
 She was 75.
 She had been a widow for 32 years.
 In 1887, Will's brother Frank was born.
 In 1889, Will's sister Louise was born.
 In 1893, Will's sister Bernice was born.
 In 1895, Will's brother Richard was born.
 In 1897, Will's brother Edwin was born.
 In 1899, Will's brother Clarence was born.
+Will met his future wife, Rose Smith, in 1900 or earlier.
+They lived four blocks away from each other in St. Mary's Parish.
+In 1900, Will made an entry in her Autograph Book: "June 8, 1900.
+Friend Rosa.
+We will never have Mat + Kate beat us in a-nother game of cards again, will we?
+Will Drueke Jr." Future grandson Richard Drueke transribed the book's entries and put them and images of the book in Autograph Book of Rosa V. Smith.
 In 1901, at age 18, Will was listed for the first time in the Grand Rapids directory.
 He was living at home and working as a clerk for D. Lynch.
 In 1902, he was promoted to salesman and in 1903 to traveling salesman.
 In 1904, he went to work as a traveling salesman in his father's wholesale liquor business.
 His daughter Marian recalled that as a salesman "he traveled all of Northern Michigan by train and horse and buggy."
-Will met his future wife in 1904 or earlier.
-In 1904, he was on a business trip 85 miles north of Grand Rapids and wrote her a letter that read as follows.
-The Crosby |
+Will wrote his future wife Rose a love letter on the evening of Tuesday, October 18, 1904, while on a business trip.
+The Crosby Baldwin is 85 miles north of Grand Rapids, on the Pere Marquette Railway. |

 Rose Born in 1882

+Grand Rapids, 1882-1906.
+Rose Viola Smith was born May 23, 1882, in Grand Rapids, Michigan.
+In 1882, there were 38 states in the Union.
+Chester A. Arthur was President of the United States.
+Colorado was the last state admitted to the Union, in 1876.
 Rose was the only child of Cris J. and Christine Koch Smith.
 They were married in Grand Rapids on June 17, 1880.
 They lived with Christine's parents at 109 California Street, at the corner of Straight Street.
 This was nine blocks west of the Grand River and six blocks south of Bridge Street.
 Rose's father Cris was a second generation American of German descent.
 He worked practically his whole life as a musician.
 The 1882 Grand Rapids directory lists him as a musician at Smith's Opera House.
 The 1883 directory shows him as a partner with James W. York in Smith & York, a company that manufactured and sold musical instruments.
 Cris was at one time euphonium soloist with the Patrick Gilmore Band, and was one of the leading theater orchestra directors of Grand Rapids and Chicago.

 Rose's paternal grandparents were John and Mary Augusta Schickell Schmitt.
 Her grandmother had come over from Bremen to Baltimore with her parents on the sailing ship Johannes in 1834.
 They were from Kassel, which is 32 miles east northeast of Frankfurt.
 At that time, Kassel was in the north of the Kingdom of Bavaria.
 Now, Kassel is in the Kinzig-Main-Kreis region in the south of Hesse.
 They settled in Tiffin, Ohio.
 Rose's grandfather John Schmitt also was from Kassel.
 He had come to Tiffin in 1838, married Rose's grandmother in Tiffin in 1847, and moved to Grand Rapids with her in 1851.
 He was listed as a saloonkeeper in the 1860 census.
 Rose's grandfather John died in 1861 when her father Cris was only 9.